connexcs/docs/docs/setup/integrations/portal.md

 === "Advanced"

-    * **Javascript** - Custom Javascript may be added either in the form of raw Javascript Ex:
+    * **Javascript** - Custom Javascript may be added either in the form of raw Javascript.

+    For example,

     ```
     alert('Hello World');